ni/measurement-plugin-labview/docs/README.md

 ## Statically registering LabVIEW measurements

 - Refer to the [Discovery Service readme]() for statically registering measurements.
-- To create a labview executable refer to [Creating a LabVIEW executables for static registration](#creating-a-labview-executable-for-static-registration) section.
+- To create a LabVIEW executable refer to [Creating a LabVIEW executable for static registration](#creating-a-labview-executable-for-static-registration) section.